jovanovic-djo/Word-Appearance-Counter-Python/README.md

 ## Word-Appearance-Counter-Python
-#### Simple program written in Python, using tkinter package, that counts and sort every distinct word from given text
+#### Simple program written in Python that counts and sort every distinct word from given text
 #### Ways to upgrade this program:
 * Allowing user to import text file and export results
 * Additional filter for showing results in given range